liquidcronos/liquidcronos/README.md

 #### Hi there 👋, im Jan

-I am a researcher and educator at the university of Heidelberg  interested in robotics and other autonomous system, particularly collaboration and coordination of Humans and Robots.
+I am a researcher and educator at the Karlsruhe Institute of Technology, interested in autonomous robotic manufacturing systems, particularly in circular manufacturing and disassembly.
- I have a passion for learning and sharing my knowledge with others.
-You can see a full list of what I am up to on my [website](https://liquidcronos.github.io/portfolio/).

-If you are interested in working with me, feel free to <a href="mailto:contact@jan-baumgaertner.tech">  contact me</a>!
+If you would like to collaborate with me, please feel free to <a href="mailto:contact@jan.baumgaertner@kit.edu">  contact me</a>!

 <!-- ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=liquidcronos&theme=default) -->
 <!--- ![](https://github-profile-summary-cards.vercel.app/api/cards/repos-per-language?username=liquidcronos&theme=default) -->